minthemiddle/guide-gdpr-compliance-ai-solution-llms/presidio_llm_tutorial.md

 <US_DRIVER_LICENSE_11>: AB123456C
 ```

-Follow this process to ensure no PII is sent to external LLMs, yet still leverage their capabilities for processing and summarizing information.
+This workflow ensures that no PII is sent to external LLMs while still leveraging their capabilities for processing and summarizing information.

+## Final Thoughts

 Ensure thorough testing and validation with your use cases.
 Consult legal teams for compliance with privacy regulations.
+For further information or to share your experiences, please leave a comment below or visit our website for additional resources.